 UTIs occur when bacteria, such as Escherichia coli (E. coli), enter the urinary system and multiply.
 There are several factors that increase the risk of UTIs:

-- Sexual activity – In sexually active individuals, bacteria from the rectal area can be transferred to the urethra, increasing the risk of UTIs.
+- Sexual activity – In sexually active individuals, bacteria from the rectal area can be transferred to vaginal and urethral tissue, increasing the risk of sexually transmitted infections and UTIs.

 - Poor hygiene – Poor hygiene practices, such as not wiping properly after using the bathroom, can increase the risk of UTIs.